lucasacchi/lucasacchi.github.io/_pages/about.md

 In my free time, I like to try and learn new sports.
 In particular, I like scuba diving and sailing, where technicality and the call of adventure converge.

-During my leisure, I thrive on exploring novel experiences and embracing adrenaline-fueled activities.
-Scuba diving and sailing have become my chosen realms, where the thrill of technical prowess and the call of adventure converge.